web-widget/shared-cache/README.md

 **A standards-compliant HTTP cache implementation for server-side applications.**

-SharedCache is a sophisticated HTTP caching library that follows Web Standards and HTTP specifications.
+SharedCache is an HTTP caching library that follows Web Standards and HTTP specifications.
 It implements a cache interface similar to the [Web Cache API](https://developer.mozilla.org/en-US/docs/Web/API/Cache) but optimized for server-side shared caching scenarios.

-The library intelligently determines when HTTP responses can be reused from cache, strictly adhering to [RFC 7234](http://httpwg.org/specs/rfc7234.html) caching rules for both user agents and shared caches.

 ## 📋 Table of Contents